jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 What this section applies to
 (1) This section applies for the purposes of the obligations imposed by section BB 2 (Main obligations) on 2 or more persons who derive income jointly as trustees of a trust.
 Single person
-(2) The trustees of the trust are treated in that capacity as if they were a notional single person, and are jointly and severally liable to satisfy the income tax liability of the notional single person.
-They must—
+(2) The trustees of the trust are treated in that capacity as if they were a notional single person and are jointly and severally liable to satisfy the obligations imposed by section BB 2 on the notional single person.
-  (a) calculate the trust’s taxable income for a tax year; and (b) for that tax year, provide a joint return of income for the trust under section 33(1) of the Tax Administration Act 1994.
+Residence
+(3) If no election under section HC 33 is made for the trust, the notional single person referred to in subsection (2) is— (a) a New Zealand resident when 1 or more of the trustees is resident in New Zealand:
+  (b) a non-resident when none of the trustees is resident in New Zealand.

 ### HC 3 Multiple settlements
 For the purposes of this subpart, if a settlement is made on a trust and further settlements are made on the same terms, a trustee of the trust may treat all the settlements as 1 trust.

 ### HC 4 Corpus of trust
-Meaning
+Meaning of corpus
-(1) In the trust rules, corpus means an amount that is equal to the market value of a settlement of property on the trust measured at the date of the settlement.
-Subsection (2) overrides this subsection.
+(1) In the trust rules, corpus for a trust means the settlement value under subsection (1B) of property settled on the trust that is not excluded by subsection (2).
+Settlement value of settled property
+(1B) For property meeting the requirements of subsection (1), the value under this subsection (the settlement value) of the property settled on a trust is—
+  (a) the market value of the property determined at the time of the settlement of the property, for a single settlement on the trust; or
+  (b) the total of the amounts determined under paragraph (a) for each settlement of property, if the trustee treats the settlements in the way permitted by section HC 3.
 Settlements excluded from corpus
 (2) Corpus does not include an amount equal to the market value of the property settlements described in subsections (3) to (5).
 Settlements on other trusts